Niamh Fox of our Social Work team shares some tips on how carers can look after their mental health.

 COVID-19 has impacted every aspect of our lives.
 We are living through unprecedented times and now, more than ever, we appreciate the tremendous work our carers do on a daily basis.

 Ten tips for looking after your mental health as a carer

-- Accept offers of help.
 Nobody can do this role alone.
-Learn to reach out to others and don’t be afraid to ask for help when you find yourself struggling.
+Learn to reach out to others, and don’t be afraid to ask for help when you find yourself struggling.
 Why not let family members know the ways they can help?

 Caring for another person can be an emotionally challenging job.
 Be mindful of your own wellness.
-Practice self-care regularly and don’t delay in seeking professional support if needed.
+Practice self-care regularly and don’t delay in seeking professional help if you need it.

-- Check that you are receiving all your entitlements.
-Often carers will be entitled to apply for Carers Allowance, which is a state payment.
+Often, carers will be entitled to apply for Carers Allowance, which is a state payment.
 Check with your local Citizen's Information Centre about your rights.

 It’s easy to feel isolated and alone as a carer.
 There are many support groups available across the country that provide support and advice and allow carers to share information and experiences.
 Many of these groups are now online, making them more accessible in this current climate.

 If there is a hobby or activity you enjoy, ensure that you set aside time to do it, and try your best not to feel guilty about doing this.
 We all need to practice self-care regularly.

-- Create an emergency plan should you be in a position that you cannot provide care and nominate a backup carer that you both feel comfortable with and trust.
+In order to be ready should you be in a position that you cannot provide care, nominate a backup carer who you both feel comfortable with and trust.
 Ensure that this person has access to all relevant information.

 You are doing one of the toughest jobs there is - so give yourself the acknowledgement and recognition you deserve!

 Where can I get support?